The plot (such as it was) is of a creature born of the last mouse on Earth, and of the life-cycle of that creature.

 - No Name Given: The Storyteller, The Defect, The Fertiliser, and The Machine are only known as those.
 The only character who is named is Kaptain Korg.

-- Psychic Block Defense: Most of the game involves controlling this power of the Defect's.
+- Psychic Block Defense: Most of the first game involves controlling this power of the Defect's.

-- "The Reason You Suck" Speech: The entirety of the lyrics in the "Justice" stage is one towards the Defect.
+- "The Reason You Suck" Speech: The entirety of the lyrics in the first game's "Justice" stage is one towards the Defect.
+The equivalent "Guilty" stage in the second serves the same purpose.

-- Retired Badass: The Defect during the final stage.
+- Retired Badass: The Defect during the final stages.
 Once a powerful, all-knowing revolutionary, he's only focusing on keeping himself alive in his old age.

 - Rock Opera: The audio cassette that the game syncs to has a distinct song for each stage, one flowing into the next.